Academic Catalog

 The student will be able to:

-C. explain how drugs are used to affect and interact with physiologic systems in the treatment of disease, and their potential side effects and drug interactions
+3. Explain how drugs are used to affect and interact with physiologic systems in the treatment of disease, and their potential side effects and drug interactions affecting the lifespan of patient populations

 Course Content